-As we prepare to return to campus on August 17th, we have developed health and safety standards for Flint Hills Technical College.
+As we prepared for the return to campus, we developed health and safety standards for Flint Hills Technical College.
 Our goal is to create a safe environment to keep all of us on campus as long as possible.

 Our health and safety protocols are for the common good of our entire campus community — those of us who study and work here as well as visitors.